JosephGoelz/Kindling/README.md

 git push
 ```

 If you run into a merge conflict, run a "git status" to see which files have a conflict.
 Then, open these files directly, and manually merge the changes you want to see.
-When you are done, save the file, git add it, and then I forgot what you do after this, so cry or something.
+When you are done, save the file, git add it, commit your changes, and then push.
 ```
 git status